 and Board of Directors

-You will receive quarterly statements of your fund’s activity, available in the Donor Center, six weeks after each quarter’s close.
-You may also access your fund’s monthly statements online, view your fund balance, the status of your grants and your giving history.
+You will receive quarterly statements of your fund’s activity, available in the Fundholder Portal, six weeks after each quarter’s close.
+You may also access your fund’s monthly statements online, view your fund balance, the status of your grants, and your giving history.

-We offer three pools: The short-term pool is invested in our savings account, the mid-term pool is invested in fixed income and cash and the long-term pool is invested in Equities (U.S. Large Cap and EAFE), fixed income and cash.
-You can learn more about our investment policy here
+We offer three pools: The short-term pool is invested in our savings account, the mid-term pool is invested in fixed income and cash, and the long-term pool is invested in Equities (U.S. Large Cap and EAFE), fixed income, and cash.

 There is no capital gains tax on assets placed into a donor advised fund.